sundravels/CompleteAndroid/README.md

 ##  About  ##
-Completed Android displays Recipes(Desserts) from the [The Meal Db](https://www.themealdb.com/api.php).
+Sugary displays Recipes(Desserts) from the [The Meal Db](https://www.themealdb.com/api.php).
 Users can browse for recipes and also see the details ingredients and instructions of the recipe.

 ##  Components Used  ##